MostafaMGomaa/Print-Mate/readme.md

 ### Configuration

-1. Create a .env file in the project root directory.
+1. Create a .env file in the src directory.
 2. Add the necessary configuration variables:

 ```markdown file